mariavs11/ece16/Arduino/Lab2/LAB2.md

 Following the requirements for the states, I came up with a state machine that had 3 states: zero_state, counting_state and countdown_state
 My watch was detecting the buzzing of the motor as a tap so I wrote the code in a way that only the second tap was detected when state = zero_state
 ![state machine](IMG_0036.jpg)

+File are too long so I put it inside the Images folder
 ### Demonstrates the reset functionality
 ![reset press](reset.gif)
 ### Counts to 56 and after 4s go by it counts down to 0

 ![countdown](countdown.gif)